bzhanglab/DeepRescore2/README.md

 In our manuscript, we used [MASCI](https://github.com/PNNL-Comp-Mass-Spec/MASIC) to perform the TMT quantification for both TMT10 (UCEC) and TMT11 (HCC) datasets.
 We prepared the original scripts we used for the quantification under the 'Script/TMTQuantification' folder.
 You can change the input data path and parameters used for MASCI following our scripts to do the TMT quantification.

+#### Kinase activity score inference
+In our manuscript, we performed kinase activity score inference for the HCC datasets.
+We prepared the original scripts we used under the 'Script/KinaseActivityScoreInference' folder.
+The excel file ('mmc4.xlsx') contains the list of known targets that we used for the inference.
+You can change the input data path and parameters to do the kinase activity score inference.

 ## How to cite

 Yi, Xinpei, Wen Bo, Shuyi Ji, Alexander B. Saltzman, Eric J. Jaehnig, Jonathan T. Lei, Qiang Gao, and Bing Zhang (2023), **Deep learning prediction boosts phosphoproteomics-based discoveries through improved phosphopeptide identification**. *bioRxiv*. [doi:10.1101/2023.01.11.523329](https://doi.org/10.1101/2023.01.11.523329)